glacials/cins548/README.md

 # cins548

 ## db.sql
-All sample accounts in this database dump contain the password 'password'.
+MOST sample accounts in this database dump contain the password 'password'.
+Each User object also contains two reset columns, question and answer.
+	For the sample accounts contained in the DB dump, the reset question is encrypted with the same salt and algorithm as the passwords.
+	The answers to the reset questions are 'greenish'.

 ## Notices and error messages
 To display a notice or an error message the next time a page is rendered to